loda-lang/loda-programs/programs/oeis/list1.md

 * [A096320](http://oeis.org/A096320) ([L08 program](096/A096320.asm)): a(n) = (n^2+n+4)/2, modulo 10.
 * [A096338](http://oeis.org/A096338) ([L09 program](096/A096338.asm)): a(n) = (2/(n-1))*a(n-1) + ((n+5)/(n-1))*a(n-2) with a(0)=0 and a(1)=1.
 * [A096346](http://oeis.org/A096346) ([L04 program](096/A096346.asm)): Complement of A004128.
+* [A096365](http://oeis.org/A096365) ([L10 program](096/A096365.asm)): Maximum number of iterations of the RUNS transform needed to reduce any binary sequence of length n to a sequence of length 1.
 * [A096367](http://oeis.org/A096367) ([L10 program](096/A096367.asm)): Number of winning paths of length n+1 across an n X n Hex board.
 * [A096376](http://oeis.org/A096376) ([L04 program](096/A096376.asm)): a(n) = n + (n-1)^2 + (n+1)^2.
 * [A096382](http://oeis.org/A096382) ([L08 program](096/A096382.asm)): Consider a Pythagorean triangle with sides a=u^2-v^2, b=2uv, c=u^2+v^2.
 The sequence is the area of the triangle when v=2, u=3,4,5,...